danielkamen/Custom-AI-GPT-Bot/README.md

 ```
 #crawl(full_url)
 ```
-## **Once the website has been crawled once, it is very important to comment this out again to reduce runtime**
+# **Once the website has been crawled once, it is very important to comment out steps 1 -> 11 to reduce runtime and waste money re-embeddeding the data**

 File Structure
 -------